Whipped Lingonberry Semolina Porridge – Easy breakfast

 Instructions

-- Measure in a stainless steel pot the lingonberries, water, salt and sugar and bring to a boil.
-Boil for about five minutes.
-Meanwhile, measure the semolina and spelt full-grain semolina and choose the cutter end for your immersion blender.
+Measure in a stainless steel pot the lingonberries, water, salt, and sugar and bring to a boil.
+Boil for about 5-10 minutes.
+Meanwhile, measure the semolina and spelt full-grain semolina and choose the cutter end for your hand mixer. - Step two: Puree the berries

 Pour the porridge into a high container that supports heat and immerse that in the sink with cold water.
 Beware not to let water from the sink run in the container.
-Change the whisk head to your immersion blender and whisk vigorously until the porridge is fluffy and changes the colour to a slightly lighter shade of pink.
+When the container is already cool it will cool down faster than the hot steel pot that was just on the stove.
+Change the whisk head to your immersion blender and whisk vigorously until the porridge is fluffy and changes the color to a slightly lighter shade of pink.

 Serving

-Serve the whipped porridge with a bit of milk of your preference on the side or the plate with the porridge.
-To upgrade the portion to the dessert league you can use cream or vanilla custard for instance!
+Serve the whipped porridge traditionally with a bit of cold milk of your preference on the side of the plate with the porridge.

 Storage